justinmahar/react-ig-embed/README.md

 You can provide a background image to show while the post loads using the `backgroundUrl` prop.
 In my opinion, this bit of context brings the embed loader to life a little.

 The image will be rendered blurred with a soft white filter over it, making the link text more readable.
 You can disable these styles with `backgroundBlurDisabled` and `softFilterDisabled`.

+The blur style features a 250 millisecond animation of the image becoming less blurry.
+This subtle effect makes it less jarring when the embed succeeds.
+Disable the animation with `backgroundBlurAnimationDisabled`.

 ```jsx
 <IGEmbed url="https://www.instagram.com/p/CUbHfhpswxt/" backgroundUrl="/media/engines.jpeg" />